rewdy/md-formatter/README.md

 - Correctness - All CommonMark rules implemented
 - Performance - Zero unnecessary allocations
-- Simplicity - No configuration beyond line width
+- Simplicity - Minimal configuration (width and wrap mode only)

 Feel free to fork and adapt for your needs.